ARTICLES

 4. Former Itaya Residence / Tabist Kaihoro Otaru

-Just a short walk up the hill from Otaru's Sakaimachi Street, the Former Itaya Residence stands on a hill overlooking the bay.
+Just up the hill from Sakaimachi Street in Otaru, the Former Itaya Residence stands on a hill overlooking the bay.
 A Western-style building is connected to a Japanese-style one, creating a wonderful space.
 It has now become a hotel called "Tabist Kaihoro Otaru."
 The Former Itaya Residence part is used as the entrance and dining room.
-The residence was built in 1927 as the home of Miyakichi Itaya, who made his fortune in the shipping industry and also served as a member of the House of Peers and mayor of Otaru.
+The residence was built in 1927 as the home of Miyakichi Itaya, who made his fortune in the shipping industry and was also active as a member of the House of Peers and the mayor of Otaru.

 Tabist Kaihoro Otaru (Former Itaya Residence)